OPSCCnet/OPSCCnet/README.md

 OPSCC.net is using [paquo](https://github.com/bayer-science-for-a-better-life/paquo) to generate project files.
 It is necessary for paquo to know where QuPath is installed.
 Please [read the docs](https://paquo.readthedocs.io/en/latest/) where to put the QuPath directory path in order to let paquo access it.

+- [x] You have cloned / downloaded the OPSCC.net.git repository and installed the pip requirements
-- [x] QuPath 0.3.1 installed on your system
+- [x] You have installed QuPath 0.3.1 on your system
 - [x] You have changed the second line of the runOPSCCnet.sh shell script to your QuPath APP directory
-- [x] You have installed the pip requirements (please see above)
-- [x] A reference of your QuPath app has been put to paquo (please read their docs)
+- [x] You have put a reference of your QuPath APP to paquo (please read their docs)

-> You are ready to go, navigate yourself to the OPSCC.net directory
+> You are ready to go
 ### 🎯 Examples <a name="examples"></a>
 ./runOPSCCnet has three arguments: -i should be the 'directory where the whole slide images are located'; -o 'directory of the downloaded OPSCC.net reposiroty': -p 'directory where everything will be saved as QuPath project'\

 ```bash
 ./runOPSCCnet.sh -i '/home/sebastian/directory-with-whole-slide-images' -o '/home/sebastian/OPSCC.net' -p 'home/sebastian/directory-where-QuPath-project-should-be-saved'
 ```
-TEXT
 ![Github Overview 2](https://github.com/OPSCCnet/OPSCC.net/blob/main/Github_overview_2.png)
 TEXT
 ### Shoutout <a name="shoutout"></a>
+You should visit this [page](https://forum.image.sc/tag/qupath) which is a great ressource for questions regarding QuPath.
+Snippets and parts from scripts have been copied from there.
+- A big shoutout to Pete and his crew for making this available to the community
+- Recently, Pete has published a [book](https://bioimagebook.github.io/README.html), I have not had the chance to take a look, but I would recommend it either way
+- A big shoutout to segmentation models for PyTorch, which has been built by Pavel Iakubovskii

+### Cite our work <a name="citation"></a>
+- please cite our work [ref](ref)

+### Licence <a name="licence"></a>
+OPSCC.net is made for academic fellows.
+It is not ment for commercial bodies.